'We only want to sell our oil,' Iran official says before nuclear talks

 European powers and Iran have set up a mechanism for barter trade called Instex that would net out amounts at either end but it is not yet operational and diplomats have said it will only be able to handle small volumes for items like medicine, not the large oil sales Iran is seeking.

 “Europeans should either buy oil from us or give its money (price) to us,” the official said.

 “Instex is a netting company.
-If they don’t buy oil from us there is nothing to be netted.”
+It is supposed to net the accounts between importers and exporters.
+And the only export of Iran to Europe is oil.
+So if they don’t buy oil from us there is no money to be netted between import and export.”

+Until its demand is met, Iran will continue on its current path and go over limits of the deal one by one, starting with the uranium enrichment level, he said, adding that those steps could also be undone quickly, such as by ‘downblending’ enriched uranium with natural uranium to reduce its stock.

 Reporting by Francois Murphy, Editing by Andrew Heavens, William Maclean